 Bert Williams & George Walker

 Bert Williams and George Walker were two of the most sought after comedians in America.
 In 1903 they starred in In Dahomey, the first all-Black musical comedy on Broadway and the first to be written almost entirely by Black writers at a major Broadway house.
 The story follows two conmen from Boston who, having found a pot of gold, devise a plan to move to Africa to colonize Dahomey with a group of poor American Blacks.
-The musical’s book was written by Jesse A. Shipp, with lyrics by Paul Laurence Dunbar and others.
 The show moved to Broadway in 1903 and landed at the former New York Theatre after a run at the Grand Opera House in Stamford, Connecticut.
 Although the show still used blackface and vaudeville comedy, it was a major step in representation.
 The theme of the show even included criticizing African Imperialism.

 Shuffle Along, 1921